emilyvertosick/Statistics-Course/docs/09-answers.md

 ##  Chisq= 11.7  on 2 degrees of freedom, p= 0.003
 ```

 Any oncologists notice a problem here?
 It is this: Levamisole doesn’t work at all, but 5FU (obviously) does.
-It turns out that this whole data set (which I downloaded from the internet) was miscoded: it should have been: control, levamisole alone, levamisole + 5FU.
+It turns out that this whole dataset (which I downloaded from the internet) was miscoded: it should have been: control, levamisole alone, levamisole + 5FU.
 Which goes to show the importance of checking your data.

 ### lesson7d.rds

 **More data on time to recurrence by hospital volume.
-Given this data set, determine whether patients treated at a “high volume” hospital have a longer time to recurrence.**
+Given this dataset, determine whether patients treated at a “high volume” hospital have a longer time to recurrence.**

 These data are comparable to lesson7b.rds, except with a longer length of follow-up.
 There are more recurrences (events) because more time has elapsed.
 So though the hazard ratio is very similar, and the number of patients identical, the confidence interval is much narrower and the results statistically significant.
 However, do be careful about drawing causal inferences: just because recurrence rates are lower at the high volume hospital, it doesn't mean that treatment at a high volume hospital reduces risk of recurrence.
 There may be other differences between hospitals (e.g. case mix).